iamdcj/javascripts/core/scope/01-generation/README.md

 Scopes in JS are generated during the compilation/parsing phase of the program’s lifecycle.

-The generation of scopes occur when the compiler looks through the source code and encounters formal declarations; bindings which have one following statements before the variable identifier: `var`, `const`, `let`, and `function`.
+The generation of scopes occurs when the compiler looks through the source code and encounters formal declarations; bindings which have one following statements before the variable identifier: `var`, `const`, `let`, and `function`.

+_Informal declarations, bindings without a statement, are left for the execution phase_.

+{
+name = "David";
+}

+The above will be overlooked by the compiler, and left for execution.

 ## Process